for Veterans and the Public

 - Keep cholesterol and blood fats within the recommended range.
 Ask your VA health care provider for advice on doing this.

-Here are some things to remember about keeping your liver healthy if you have hepatitis C:
+Here are some things to remember about keeping your liver healthy if you have viral hepatitis (hepatitis B or C):

 - Don't drink alcohol.
 Alcohol can cause further swelling and irritation of your liver, and drinking increases your chances of cirrhosis.
 No one knows if there is a safe amount of alcohol for patients with liver disease.

-- Get tested for hepatitis A. A blood test can tell if you are already immune to hepatitis A. If you have hepatitis C, and you are not immune to hepatitis A, you should get vaccinated for it.
-If you have hepatitis C, you have a higher chance of getting very sick if you get hepatitis A.
+- Get tested for hepatitis A. A blood test can tell if you are already immune to hepatitis A. If you have hepatitis B or C, and you are not immune to hepatitis A, you should get vaccinated for hepatitis A. If you have hepatitis B or C or any other chronic liver disease, you have a higher chance of getting very sick if you get hepatitis A.

 - you belong to a group at risk for hepatitis B (such as health care workers)